MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Reports/Get-MgBetaReportAuthenticationMethodUserRegistrationDetail.md

 ## SYNOPSIS
 Read the properties and relationships of a userRegistrationDetails object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Get-MgReportAuthenticationMethodUserRegistrationDetail](/powershell/module/Microsoft.Graph.Reports/Get-MgReportAuthenticationMethodUserRegistrationDetail?view=graph-powershell-1.0)

 ## SYNTAX